d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 3. The p-value is the probability of the observed statistic occurring or more extreme if the null hypothesis is true.
 The farther in the tail of the distribution the observed statistic is, the smaller the probability is (smaller the p-value!).
 The **smaller** the p-value, the **more** evidence the statistic provides **against** the null hypothesis.
 (Think carefully about why this makes sense!)

-4. A 'decision' is a statement about strength of evidence against the null hypothesis: reject the null if the p-value is below a pre-set significance level, and fail to reject the null if the p-value is above a pre-set significance level.
-When writing a 'conclusion' to a hypothesis test, on the other hand, we are answering the research question.
+4. A **decision** is a statement about strength of evidence against the null hypothesis: reject the null if the p-value is below a pre-set significance level, and fail to reject the null if the p-value is above a pre-set significance level.
+When writing a **conclusion** to a hypothesis test, on the other hand, we are answering the research question.
 Thus, a conclusion is a statement about strength of evidence *for the alternative hypothesis*.
 Use the guidelines for the strength of evidence throughout this course to assess the evidence against the null hypothesis.

 ### Additional notes